 Sustainability

 Laurel Hill’s commitment to sustainability extends to all areas of our organization.
-Building on many years of progress, our staff regularly convenes to assess and monitor activities in three areas: Energy & Waste Management, Land Conservation, and Employee Wellness & Engagement.
+Building on many years of progress, our staff regularly convenes to assess and monitor activities in three areas: Energy, Waste & Water, Land Conservation, and Engagement, Communication, & Programming.

 To embrace and implement strategies that positively exhibit our social, environmental, and economic values in support of our families, employees, and the community in perpetuity.